PooyaAlamirpour/CheatSheets/ReadMe.md

+# About
-# This repository was created for collecting suitable data as CheetSheet.
+This repository was created for collecting suitable data as CheetSheet.
 If you have any suggestion fill free for sending message me[Pooya.Alamirpour@gmail.com].

 ## List of PDFs
+### 001.pdf
-### 001-	Cheat Sheets for AI, Neural Networks, Machine Learning, Deep Learning & Big Data
+Cheat Sheets for AI, Neural Networks, Machine Learning, Deep Learning & Big Data